SasaKaranovic/winfidel-sensor/README.md

 This design is heavily inspired by the design previously published by Made with Layers (Thomas Sanladerer) (video: https://www.youtube.com/watch?v=RYgdLPe_T0c)

-:soon: (WIP) Soon I will publish a video that goes into more details on how this sensor works and how you can build one.
-This repository will be updated with additional information as soon as that video goes live.

 ## Screenshots